 530.300. - Enclosed parking storage.
 New single- and two-family dwellings established after November 1, 2009, shall provide not less than one (1) off-street parking space per dwelling unit in an enclosed structure.
-New single-, two-, and three-family dwellings shall provide an enclosed storage area.
-The enclosed storage area for a single-family dwelling shall not be less than one hundred (100) square feet.
-The enclosed storage area for a two-family dwelling shall not be less than one hundred fifty (150) square feet.
-The enclosed storage area for a three-family dwelling shall not be less than two hundred (200) square feet.
+New single-, two-, and three-family dwellings shall provide an enclosed storage area not less than two-hundred (200) square feet in area.
 If attached, the enclosed storage area shall open directly to the outside of the habitable portion of the principal structure.
 If detached, the enclosed storage area shall be located entirely to the rear of the principal residential structure.
 The required storage area may be occupied by vehicle parking.